kotori-y/Scopy/README.md

     <img src='bRo5_demo.png' width=25% height=25%>
 </div>

-radar plot, the compounds values are materialized by the blue line, which should fall within the optimal pale blue.
+Radar plot.
+The compounds values are materialized by the blue line, which should fall within the optimal pale blue.

 ```python
 >>> visualize.PfizerPositioning(mol)